 The advancement of technology, artificial intelligence, and robot techniques will rapidly change the labor market as we know it.
 Many workers are predicted to be permanently displaced.
 What are the implications of this rapid increase in technological innovation?
 What can be done to meet the needs of the millions of displaced workers?

 Terms and Conditions

-References must be included, and significant plagiarism will lead to disqualification
+References must be included, and any plagiarism will lead to disqualification.

 All winners agree to their names being published on the HUEA website.